andlrc/rpgle.vim/README.md

 ### Movements

 rpgle.vim takes the liberty to bind `[[`, `]]`, `[]`, `][`, `gd`, `[{` and `]}`
-and tried to make them useful in RPG/ILE:
+and tried to make them useful for ILE RPG programming.

 `[[` and `]]` will jump to the previous or next `dcl-proc` while `][` and `[]` will jump to the previous or next `end-proc`.